mquispe27/portfolio-mquispe/docs/index.md

   - title: Assignments
     details: All of your assignments will be posted on your portfolio.
   - title: About Me
-    details: You'll implement a small bio about yourself on here!
+    details: A little bit about yours truly.
+    link: /about
 ---